X-bro1/Subfinder-X-plus/README.md

 bin/activate
 pip install -r requirements.txt
 # Add your free or premium API keys in the .env file
-cd Subfinder-X-plus
+nano .env :  Modify the .env file and add your API keys (free and premium) cd Subfinder-X-plus
 ```